-Here’s a list of a few KPI’s to pay attention to as you build your community:
+Here’s a list of a few Community Building KPIs to pay attention to:

 Both public and private communities should be highly focused on growth & marketing.
 These Three KPI’s provide some baseline understanding of the efforts you’re spending on Growth + Marketing.

 App Store Impressions